ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-The runtime will fetch the remote configuration (if given) and merge it with the configuration inlined in the document, then send a request to the vendor provided configRewriter endpoint.
+The runtime sends a request containing the inlined configuration, merged with the provided remote configuration, to the configRewriter endpoint given by the vendor.
 The vendor uses this data server side to construction and return a new rewritten configuration.

 The runtime then merges all the provided configuration to determine the final configuration in order of highest to lowest precedence:
 1. Rewritten Configuration